kumu/docs/guides/default-view-settings.md

 ## Element, Connection, and Font defaults

-These two sections allow you to change colors, sizes, widths, and other styles for all your elements and connections.
+These three sections allow you to change colors, sizes, widths, and other styles for all your elements and connections.
 Font defaults will apply to loops, as well.

 Note that any [decorations](/guides/decorate.html) you have created will override your default settings.